learn-co-curriculum/phase-1-filtering-arrays/README.md

 ];
 ```

-To review, we know we can iterate over that collection and print out everyone's
+We know we can iterate over that collection using `for...of` and print out
-first name:
+everyone's first name:

 ```js
 function firstNamePrinter(collection) {